You are here

 - Account for the process or method for making incident reports as well as how any reports received will be resolved.

-eResearch Proposal Management (eRPM) Update (new)
+eResearch Proposal Management (eRPM) help related to NSF Policy

 - When “Off-Campus Research” is used for PAF question 1.8 Proposal Type/Class Code, new system validation requires that PAF question 4.4 Will U-M employees be working off U-M property? must be answered “Yes.”